RasaHQ/rasa/docs/quickstart.rst

 Congratulations 🚀!
 You just built a bot from scratch, powered entirely by machine learning.
+Why not play around with the code above?

+1. Teach your bot to understand you better.
+Add more NLU data, retrain the NLU model and restart your bot.
+2. Add some more stories to provide more examples of how your bot should behave.
+Then retrain the Rasa Core model to try it!
+3. Edit the response templates in the domain, retrain your model and see the results!

 There is a lot more you can do with Rasa Core, so go and read the sections in the User Guide next.